 How a good consultant is similar to a music producer.

-(In a previous post, I commented on a Daily Beast interview with legendary music producer Rick Rubin.
+(In a previous post, I commented on a Daily Beast interview (since moved to Newsweek) with legendary music producer Rick Rubin.
 I touched on Rubin’s work in particular, and this time I’ll take a look at producers in general.)

 Music producers are a strange lot: they rarely write or perform the music you hear, yet they play a vital role in any studio effort.
 Aside from die-hard music afficionados and members of industry, people would be hard-pressed to name more than a handful, much less explain what they do.